JonatanITT/serverproject/Development/NagiOS/README.md

 This directory hold the following files:

-* ELKconfig.sh - This is the bash script for automaticly setting up the server.
+* NagiOSconfig.sh - This is the bash script for automatically setting up the server.
 * netplan.yaml - This is the network configuration file
-* Add others when nessesarry
+* Add others when necessary